 Look for ideal leaders, then hire good followers.
 A common mistake is to hire a “yes” person.
 If you hire someone who follows your every word, you do it for yourself, not for your business.

 Get good leaders first.
 Find out if they have the competencies and experience to get the job done in good times and bad.
-You cannot take easy on this.
+You cannot take it easy on this.

 You can get 1000 followers who will say yes to every word you say.
 But a good leader who is a good follower can make good leaders and good followers too.